 Use a Car Mount for your Phone

 Well, what is legal in one state may not be in another.
 One way around this problem is to use a phone mount.
 The solution is to buy an inexpensive car mount that will prevent your iPhone from sliding around when it is in your cup holder or the console.
+With the absence of a sturdy phone mount, your phone may slide and fall on a hard surface, which can cause the screen to break.
+You may then have to look for a Screen Repair service in your area that can replace the broken screen with a new one.
+Well, screen replacement can be costly depending on the model of the phone.
+Therefore, it might be wise to use a mount as a precaution.

 There are many types of phone mounts available, including ones that allow you to use your phone hands-free.
 But there are also types of phone mounts, including ones that allow you to use your phone hands-free while also blocking its signal.
 You can also purchase a windshield suction cup mount, which you stick to your windshield using a suction cup.
 This will allow you to place your phone in the middle of your windshield, where it can’t slide around.